 Geoffrey Hennies, AKA Peaceful Traveler, discovered Cafe Campesino while volunteering at nearby Koinonia Partners

 , our first, and one of our largest wholesale customers.
 Over the last 15 years, he has followed a path of simple living while offering service to communities and individuals across the country including spending 2-1/2 years helping groups with their rebuilding efforts in New Orleans.
-Apart from helping with some of our outreach events, he is also organizer of Cafe Campesino's web presence along with other social justice organizations with Lowthian Design Works
+Apart from helping with some of our outreach events, he is also offers tech support and is organizer of Cafe Campesino's web presence along with other social justice organizations with Lowthian Design Works

 .
 If you have a good project for him contact him on his website